ArthurNvs/ArthurNvS/README.md

 ### English
 Full Stack Web Developer, clean and effective codes lover!
-Always in love with coding and web development.
+Always in love with coding and mobile/web development.
 I really apreciate to find creative and simple solutions for complex problems.
-Nowadays intensifying my activities with JavaScript and Java, but also playing around with game development with Unreal Engine and C++ (only at the free times).
+Nowadays intensifying my activities with Swift, but also working hard with Java and Spring.

 ### Português
 Desenvolvedor Web Full Stack, amante de códigos limpos e efetivos.